coderforlife/pyjvm/README.md

     sigs = java.util.Data[...]
     sigs = java.lang.System.out.println[...]

-When used without the ellipsis, the brackes actually give back a `JavaMethod` or `JavaConstructor` object that can be passed around, and when called, calls the method for the original instance of creates an object.
+When used without the ellipsis, the brackes actually give back a `J.JavaMethod` or `J.JavaConstructor` object that can be passed around, and when called, calls the method for the original instance of creates an object.
 The object can also be queried for its name, signature, paramater types, the return type/`JavaClass` that will be created, and the object is it bound to (if it isn't a constructor or static method).

-When a method is not called or the brackets are not used on it, it is a `JavaMethods` object which can also be passed around and is bound to the original object (if it wasnt a static method).
+When a method is not called or the brackets are not used on it, it is a `J.JavaMethods` object which can also be passed around and is bound to the original object (if it wasnt a static method).
 It also can be queried for the bound object and class and name.
 Additionally, it can be iterated over, yielding `JavaMethod` objects.
 Similarily, a `JavaClass` object can be iterated over yeilding the